 - Education, childcare and study costs in the Netherlands

-- Dutch taxes and social security costs
+- Dutch taxes

 In Mercer’s living standard survey, the only Dutch city to make the top 50 was Amsterdam.
 However, there are many cities in the Netherlands that offer expats a high standard of living, ample green spaces and quality public infrastructure at more affordable rates than the Dutch capital, including Utrecht, Amstelveen, The Hague and Haarlem.